thunderbird/thunderbird-android/docs/architecture/feature-modules.md

 ## 🔌 Extending with Additional Features

 The modular architecture of Thunderbird for Android allows for easy extension with additional features.
-Here are some examples of how the app could be extended:
+To give you an idea how the app could be extended when building a new feature, here are some theoretical examples along with their
+structure:

 ### 📅 Calendar Feature